olinjs/olinjs/deepdives/WebGL/README.md

 }
 ```

-Secondly, as you probably guessed from above, sort of like matlab matrix manipulation is built into the language.
+Secondly, as you probably could guess from above, sort of like matlab, matrix manipulation is built into the language.
 However, unlike matlab, the largest a dimension can be is 4, which is large enough for all graphics purposes (If you are confused why 4 and not 3 see Appendix A's section on homogenous coordinates).
-This means functions like `dot()` will take the dot product of two vectors, `normalize()` will make a vector have a length of 1, and the standard `* + / -` operators linear algebra operations.
+This means functions like `dot()` will take the dot product of two vectors, `normalize()` will make a vector have a length of 1, and the standard `* + / -` operators do linear algebra operations.
 Matrix creatation tends to be a little tricky as it is done in column major order which means
 ```
 mat3 M = mat3(1, 0, 0,
 			  1, 0, 0,